 As the day of my second try for the peak ultimately arrived, I was anxious.
 Would it work this time?

-Hunt for the summit
+Hunt for the Col

 Yet there would be a further obstacle: I would have to hike the final two kilometers through a thick layer of snow since the mountain pass was actually closed for all vehicles due to the wintry weather conditions (winter closure).
-Beside from that, weather was perfect.
+Aside from that, weather was perfect.

 Nevertheless I calculated with about three hours for the ascend which would have been quite sufficient in terms of using the daylight most efficiently.